Skip to main content

 MEDIUM PREVALENCE

-Peanuts appear in some sauces and dishes, particularly in Creole and Amazonian cuisine.
+Peanuts turn up in certain sauces and dishes, mostly in Creole and Amazonian cooking.

 COMMONLY FOUND IN: